bdebon/choiceof.dev/README.md

 Then you can run the project locally and check if everything is working fine.
 You can test your question directly by going to the following url:
 `localhost:4200/question/your-slug`

+If you like the result, it's time to generate the preview of this question for social networks.
+To do this run the command:

+``pnpm ts-node --project tsconfig-generator.json preview-generator.ts``

+if you want for any reason to regenerate all the previews, you can run the command:

+``pnpm ts-node --project tsconfig-generator.json preview-generator.ts --override``

-If you like the result, you can submit your PR, we will review it and if everything is fine, and the joke is fun, we will merge it and your question will be available on the website 🎉
+Now you are ready to submit your PR.
+We will review it and if everything is fine, and the joke is fun, we will merge it and your question will be available on the website 🎉

-## How to contribute
+## How to contribute to the core project and adding features

 In the issues of the repository, you will see many open tickets.
 You can take one of them if you fancy and propose your solution on a PR.
 You can also create issues by yourself if you experienced a bug or if you have an idea for a new feature.